Find out what is keyword research, why you should use it, useful tools and how to find the best keywords on your website.

 By performing keyword research, you can ensure that every possible variation of the keyword that best describes your product or service is placed at your website to capture as many people as possible.

 Having a keyword research strategy gives you a competitive advantage.
-In most cases, whether you belong in a small or a big industry, companies tend to avoid keyword research because it takes time to perform.
+In most cases, whether you belong in a small or big industry, companies tend to avoid keyword research because it takes time to perform.
 If you want to win over your competition, researching keywords can help you identify opportunities that they have missed.

 Due to the increasing demand of SEO and keyword research, companies began to create keyword research tools.

 Identifying the perfect keyword(s) takes time and practice.
 For the most part, if you’re offering a service or a product, you already know how many people are searching for it, and you have already done some sort of market research.
 You can use that initial research to create a seed keyword that you’ll use to start your research.
-A seed keyword is the foundation of a keyword research, closely related to our product or service, that we will use in order to start our research and find relevant keywords to target.
+A seed keyword is the foundation of keyword research, closely related to our product or service, that we will use in order to start our research and find relevant keywords to target.

 Let’s assume that I have a fitness studio, and I want to do a keyword research to drive more organic traffic to my website.